 II.
-TRANSPORTATION FUNDING
+I. TRANSPORTATION FUNDING STATE BUDGET

 As the Legislature continues to move forward in developing solutions to close the State's structural deficit, OCTA continues to monitor the status of transportation funding in California, promoting the continued stability of existing programs and efforts to address future funding deficiencies to meet transportation infrastructure needs.
 As a proven method to help rebuild the economy through investments in vital transportation infrastructure projects and critical transit services, OCTA will also work to promote methods of expediting such projects to allow for such stimulus.
-Key actions include:
+Key actions by OCTA will include:

-- a) Oppose unfunded mandates for transportation agencies, transit providers, and local governments in providing transportation improvements and services; - b) Oppose cost shifts or changes in responsibility for projects funded by the State to the local transportation entities; - c) Support legislation to treat the property tax of single-county transit districts the same as multi-county districts and correct other Educational Revenue Augmentation Fund inequities between like agencies; - d) Support the constitutional protection of all transportation funding resources; - e) Support legislation protecting or expanding local decision-making in programming expenditures of transportation funds; - f) Oppose efforts to reduce local prerogative over regional program funds; - g) Support legislation to involve county transportation commissions in the development and prioritization of State Highway Operation and Protection Program projects; - h) Oppose efforts to redirect or reclassify transportation revenue sources, including earned interest, for anything other than their intended purposes; - i) Support the implementation of federal transportation programs in an equitable manner that promotes traditional funding levels, programming roles, and local discretion in allocation decisions:
+- a) Oppose unfunded mandates for transportation agencies, transit providers, and local governments in providing transportation improvements and services; - b) Oppose cost shifts or changes in responsibility for projects funded by the State to the local transportation entities; - c) Support legislation to treat the property tax of single-county transit districts the same as multi-county districts and correct other Educational Revenue Augmentation Fund inequities between like agencies; - d) Support the constitutional protection of all transportation funding resources;

-- Oppose policies that significantly increase costs, threatening OCTA's ability to deliver projects and provide transit service; - k) Support removing the barriers for funding transportation projects, including allowing local agencies to advance projects with local funds when state funds are unavailable due to budgetary reasons, and allowing regions to pool federal, state, and local funds in order to limit lengthy amendment processes and streamline project delivery time.
+- e) Support legislation protecting or expanding local decision-making in programming expenditures of transportation funds; (moved from "Key Policy Issues in 2021-22" Section) - f) Oppose efforts to reduce local prerogative over regional program funds; (moved from Section III) - g) Support legislation to involve county transportation commissions in the development and prioritization of State Highway Operation and Protection Program projects; (moved from Section IV) - e) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens; (moved to Section V) - h) Oppose efforts to redirect or reclassify transportation revenue sources, including earned interest, for anything other than their intended purposes; (moved from "Key Policy Issues" Section) - i) Support the implementation of federal transportation programs in an equitable manner that promotes traditional funding levels, programming roles, and local discretion in allocation decisions; (moved from "Key Policy Issues" Section) - j) Oppose policies that significantly increase costs, threatening OCTA's ability to deliver projects and provide transit service; (moved from what was Section XII) - kf) Support removing the barriers for funding transportation projects, including allowing local agencies to advance projects with local funds when state funds are unavailable due to budgetary reasons, and allowing regions to pool federal, state, and local funds in order to limit lengthy amendment processes and streamline project delivery time.

 III.
+II.
 FISCAL REFORMS AND ISSUES

-In recent years, the Legislature and Governor have worked collaboratively during the budget process to pass funding bills in a timely manner.
-Unfortunately, uncertainties over future changes remain due to a continued structural deficit and the economic consequences resulting from COVID-19.
+In recent years, the Legislature and Governor have worked collaboratively during the budget process to pass funding bills in a timely manner, providing some degree of certainty to the state-funded programs that OCTA relies upon.
+Unfortunately, uncertainties over future changes remain due to a continued structural deficit and the potential for an economic downturn consequences resulting from COVID-19.
 Therefore, OCTA will: